 Method 2: Elimination of intra-group creation of capital in relation to the best estimate

-Where the impact of an intra-group transaction affects the best estimates of the insurance and reinsurance undertakings in such way that the sum of:
+1. The aggregated group eligible own funds shall be adjusted to eliminate the impact of an intra-group transaction where the impact of the intra-group transaction affects the best estimates of the insurance and reinsurance undertakings in such way that the amount set out in paragraph 2 is different depending on whether the intra-group transaction is eliminated in the calculation of that amount or not.

+2. The amount referred to in paragraph 1 shall be the sum of the following:

 the best estimate of the participating insurance or reinsurance undertaking calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC;

-for each related insurance and reinsurance undertaking and related third-country insurance and reinsurance undertaking the proportional share as referred to in Article 221(1)(b) of Directive 2009/138/EC of the best estimate, calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC;
+the proportional share as referred to in Article 221(1)(b) of Directive 2009/138/EC of the best estimate, calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC for each related insurance and reinsurance undertaking and related third-country insurance and reinsurance undertaking.

-is different with and without the intra-group transaction, the aggregated group eligible own funds shall be adjusted to eliminate the impact of the intra-group transaction.

 CHAPTER III

-INTERNAL MODEL FOR THE CALCULATION OF GROUP SOLVENCY
+INTERNAL MODELS FOR THE CALCULATION OF GROUP SOLVENCY

 SECTION 1

-GROUP SOLVENCY CAPITAL REQUIREMENT – FULL AND PARTIAL INTERNAL MODEL CALCULATING ONLY THE GROUP SOLVENCY CAPITAL REQUIREMENT
+FULL AND PARTIAL INTERNAL MODEL USED TO CALCULATE THE GROUP SOLVENCY CAPITAL REQUIREMENT ONLY

 Article 327 IMG1